 There are about 20 main showers, although only a few of them produce as many as 50 meteors per minute.
 Occasionally, the sky is filled with shooting stars.
 The most famous “meteor storms” are linked with the Leonid shower, which takes place every year between 14 and 20 November.
 The shower has been so active in the past that it resembled falling snow!

 Some meteors are too faint to be seen, even at night, but they can be detected by radar.
 Other planets have meteor showers too.
-On Mars, they generally burn up in the thin atmosphere.
-However, there is no air on the Moon, so meteors hit the ground and explode.
+On Mars, meteorites generally burn up in the thin atmosphere to produce meteors.
+However, there is no air on the Moon, so meteorites hit the ground and explode without burning up.